Technology, Privacy & Data Breach

 - Compensation for time spent responding to the breach;

-- Imposition of credit monitoring services and identity theft insurance, paid for by the company; and
+- Providing credit monitoring services and identity theft insurance, paid for by the defendant company; and

-- Improvements to the company’s data security systems.
+- Making improvements to the company’s data security systems.

 How Can I Find Out if I am Affected By a Data Breach?